mmmarinho/icra2023_orbitalmanipulation/README.md

 }
 ```

-In this example, I have implemented the main code of the paper in `orbital_manipulation.py`.
+In this example, I implemented the main code of the paper in `marinholab.papers.icra2023.orbital_manipulation._orbital_manipulation`.

-By moving `xd1` and `xd2`, the user can see the optimization handling the orbital manipulation constraint in real time.
+By moving `xd1` and `xd2`,
+the user can see the controller handling the orbital manipulation constraint at execution time.

-To simplify this example to users outside my lab, I decided to use the `KUKA LBR4+` robots available by default in CoppeliaSim.
+To simplify this example to users outside my lab, I used the `KUKA LBR4+` robots available by default in CoppeliaSim.

 The "eye" is in this simulation is much bigger than in the real experiments for easier visualization and operation on CoppeliaSim.